tomrule007/Learning/README.md

 # Learning
-Learning go code and use git
+Learning to code and use git :)